thinkinglabs/thinkinglabs.github.io/_posts/2021-04-06-five-years-of-public-speaking.md

 branching.
 So I decided to continue to submit this presentation for another year.

 2018 was a packed year.
 I spoke at 14 events.
-I started getting paid speaker assignments at company events.
+I even started getting paid speaker assignments at company events.

 The highs of 2018 were speaking at [Agile India](https://2018.agileindia.org/),